 Japanese and Korean share a lot of similarities in terms of syntax.
-Every word and every sentence in Japanese and Korean have an equal in the other, making them frequently interchangeable.
+Every word and every sentence in Japanese and Korean have an equal the other, making them frequently interchangeable.

 We may see the similarities by comparing a few sentences written in Korean and Japanese side by side:

 Japanese: あなたは弁護士です (Anata wa bengoshidesu)

 These sentences can be translated word for word, as you can see.
 Each word in the first statement has a direct translation in the second sentence because it appears in the exact same place.

 The vocabulary of the two languages is strangely varied, despite the fact that their grammar and sentence structures are surprisingly similar.